-Dihydropyridines should not be a primary treatment for congestive heart failure (CHF) but are a safe additional treatment in these patients for better blood pressure control or angina pectoris.
+Dihydropyridines should not be a primary treatment for congestive heart failure (CHF) but represent a safe additional treatment in these patients for better blood pressure control or angina pectoris.

 Non-dihydropyridines are relatively contraindicated in patients with CHF with reduced ejection fraction, second and third-degree heart blocks, and in patients with sick sinus syndrome.

-When compared to valsartan in a study, amlodipine was found to have better control of 24-hour ambulatory blood pressure.
+Compared to valsartan in a study, amlodipine was found to have better control of 24-hour ambulatory blood pressure.
 In the ASCOT trial, amlodipine was found to be better than atenolol in lowering the risk of cardiovascular disease and is associated with less risk of diabetes development.
-When compared to thiazide diuretics, amlodipine was equally effective in lowering cardiovascular disease risk regardless of patient's weight, while thiazides are less effective in normal body mass index (BMI) patients than in patients with obesity.
+Compared to thiazide diuretics, amlodipine was equally effective in lowering cardiovascular disease risk regardless of patient's weight, while thiazides are less effective in normal body mass index (BMI) patients than in patients with obesity.

 ACE inhibitors and ARBs are the antihypertensive of choice for patients with heart failure and chronic kidney disease.
 They are indicated as first-line treatment for patients with chronic kidney disease with evidence of proteinuria.
 JNC8 guidelines list these two classes of antihypertensive medications as first-line treatment for HTN for non-black patients, along with thiazides and CCBs.

-Independent of their antihypertensive effect, they are proven to have cardio-protective effect in patients who carry a high risk of cardiovascular disease
+Independent of their antihypertensive effect, they are proven to have a cardioprotective effect in patients who carry a high risk of cardiovascular disease.

-Thiazide is better than ACE inhibitors in decreasing blood pressure and preventing stroke, CCBs are better than ACE inhibitors in lowering blood pressure, and in preventing from stroke and heart failure.
+Thiazide is better than ACE inhibitors in decreasing blood pressure and preventing stroke; CCBs are better than ACE inhibitors in lowering blood pressure and preventing stroke and heart failure.

-Ramipril has shown to decrease mortality, the incidence of stroke, and MIs when used in patients with symptomatic heart failure or asymptomatic patients with low ejection fraction.
+Ramipril has been shown to decrease mortality, the incidence of stroke, and MIs when used in patients with symptomatic heart failure or asymptomatic patients with low ejection fraction.
 The research found perindopril to decrease cardiovascular events when used in a patient with stable coronary artery disease and normal systolic dysfunction.
-When compared with Atenolol, Losartan was found to be better in decreasing morbidity and mortality and better in lowering blood pressure.
+Compared with atenolol, losartan was found to be better in decreasing morbidity and mortality and better in lowering blood pressure.

 Comparing ramipril with telmisartan, they were equivalent in effect in diabetic or heart failure patients, with telmisartan correlating with less angioedema.